-Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.
+For classroom teachers, school counselors and education specialists: Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.
+For school and district administrators, and other educators seeking leadership Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's

-For school and district administrators, and other educators seeking leadership Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's roles: academic standards.
-Series of Workshops Training Format Classroom teachers Elementary - Primary (preK - grade 1) School counselors Elementary - Intermediate (grades 2-5) New Staff Middle (grades 6-8) Participant Roles Other educational Grade Levels High (grades 9-12) specialists Analysis of student work, Classroom observation focusing on with administrator and/or peers factors such as planning and preparation, Creating lessons to meet knowledge of content, pedagogy and varied student learning styles standards, classroom environment, Follow-up Activities Evaluation Methods instructional delivery and professionalism.
-Lesson modeling with Participant survey mentoring
+Training Format Series of Workshops Participant Roles Classroom teachers School counselors New Staff Other educational specialists Grade Levels Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Middle (grades 6-8) High (grades 9-12) Follow-up Activities Analysis of student work, with administrator and/or peers Creating lessons to meet varied student learning styles Lesson modeling with mentoring Evaluation Methods Classroom observation focusing on factors such as planning and preparation, knowledge of content, pedagogy and standards, classroom environment, instructional delivery and professionalism.
+Participant survey academic standards.